 Words by Alice Stevens, Arts Online Editor

-“Text me when you get home x. ” This common procedure carried out by many women reflects a darker truth within our society – women are made responsible for avoiding their own harassment, assault, and death.
+“Text me when you get home x. ” This common procedure carried out by most women reflects a darker truth within our society – women are made responsible for avoiding their own harassment, assault, and death.

 The reaction to the rape and murder of Sarah Everard back in March 2020 shone a spotlight on violence against women and girls, where her story provoked an outpouring of women reflecting on their own experiences of sexual harassment.
 Yet six months on, it appears nothing has changed.
 Sabina Nessa was a 28-year-old teacher from South London who was murdered on the five-minute walk to her local pub.
 Statistics show that in the UK, two women are killed every week as a result of domestic violence and 71% of women in the UK have experienced sexual harassment in public spaces.
 Violence against women by men is not rare – and yes – not all men are rapists and murderers, however, 93% of killers in England and Wales alone are men.